kevin1024/vcrpy/README.md

 ## Upgrade

 ### New Cassette Format
-The cassette format has changed in _VCR.py 1.x_, the _VCR.py 0.x_ cassettes cannot be used with _VCR.py 1.x_.
+The cassette format has changed in _VCR.py 1.x_, the _VCR.py 0.x_ cassettes
-The easiest way to upgrade is to simply delete your cassettes and re-record all of them VCR.py also provides migration script that attempts to upgrade your 0.x cassettes to the new 1.x format.
+cannot be used with _VCR.py 1.x_.
+The easiest way to upgrade is to simply delete your cassettes and re-record all of them.
+VCR.py also provides a migration script that attempts to upgrade your 0.x cassettes to the new 1.x format.
 To use it, run the following command:

 ```
 python -m vcr.migration PATH
 ```

-The PATH can be path to the directory with cassettes or cassette itself.
+The PATH can be either a path to the directory with cassettes or the path to a single cassette.

-*Note*: Backup your cassettes files before migration.
+*Note*: Back up your cassettes files before migration.
-The migration runs successfully and upgrades the file content only for the old formatted cassettes.
+The migration *should* only modify cassettes using the old 0.x format.

 ## Changelog
-  * 1.0.0 (in development) - Add support for filtering sensitive data from requests, bump supported Python3 version to 3.4, fix some bugs with Boto support (thanks @marusich), fix error with URL field capitalization in README (thanks @simon-weber), added some log messages to help with debugging.
+  * 1.0.0 (in development) - _BACKWARDS INCOMPATIBLE_: Please see the 'upgrade'
+    section in the README.
+Add support for filtering sensitive data from requests (thanks to @mshytikov), bump supported Python3 version to 3.4, fix some bugs with Boto support (thanks @marusich), fix error with URL field capitalization in README (thanks @simon-weber), added some log messages to help with debugging.
   * 0.7.0: VCR.py now supports Python 3! (thanks @asundg)  Also I refactored
     the stub connections quite a bit to add support for the putrequest and putheader calls.
 This version also adds support for httplib2 (thanks